nigelp/Zentara-Code/docs/integrating-new-tools.md

 ## Architecture Overview

-Roo Code's tool system is built on a modular, type-safe architecture with clear separation of concerns:
+Zentara Code's tool system is built on a modular, type-safe architecture with clear separation of concerns:

 ### Core Components